3615 Grandview Drive

 Located right next to Texas Tech University, Spanky's is a favorite with the college students when they need some good and greasy grub.
 Sandwiches and burgers make up the bulk of the menu, and salad are available for those who wish to spare their arteries.
 The "He-Man Woman Hater" is their signature dish, a double-meat bacon cheeseburger and 3/4 of a pound of fries.
 Yummy.

-A cute place with charm, Gardski's Loft serves up a wide variety of food, much of it with a southern flair.
+A cute place with charm, Gardski's Loft serves up a wide variety of food, much of it with a Southern flair.
 Menu items include Country-Style Grilled Pork Chop, Spinach and Artichoke Chicken, Grilled Tilapia, and Taos Turkey Wrap.
-The wide selection of beverages makes it a great choice for a happy hour which is held at Gardski's Loft Monday through Friday from 4p-7p with a different drink of the day each night.
+The wide selection of beverages makes it a great choice for a happy hour which is held at Gardski's Loft Monday through Friday with a different drink of the day each night.

-With one of, if not THE biggest beer selection in town, Crickets Grill & Draft House is the place to go if you want a cold one.
-The restaurant/bar serves up brews from all over the world, as well as ones from selected Texas microbreweries.
+With one of, if not the biggest beer selection in town, Crickets Grill & Draft House is the place to go if you want a cold one.
+The restaurant and bar serves up brews from all over the world, as well as ones from selected Texas microbreweries.
 Even if you prefer your mixed drinks, Crickets can help you out there.
 Try the Alien Secretion, the name of which most likely came from the Lubbock Lights debate, a mixture of coco rum, melon, and pineapple juice.
 The food is mostly hamburgers and sandwiches, pizza and pasta, along with a variety of meat and seafood dishes.
 Crickets often hosts live music nights, and if you really want to live it up, there are a selection of cigars available.

 Truly a haven for those who appreciate the finer things in life, La Diosa Cellars is the dream of Sylvana, the owner.
 Inspired by her father's love of Spanish cuisine, her own appreciation for art, and her father-in-law's appreciation for Texan wine.
 La Diosa Cellars is the only winery in the city limits of Lubbock and produces about 2000 cases a year.
 La Diosa also sells other Texan wines and is a great place to sample the flavors of the region.
 During lunch, delicious paninis such as Tropicano Julian made with walnut-crusted chicken, pineapple, Swiss cheese and spinach, are available.
 A variety of tapas, salads, soups, and pizzas are on the menu for most of the day.
 The space is decorated with art and functions as a gallery by showcasing single artists.

 A real Texan meal can be had at the Triple J Chophouse & Brew Co.
 Started by two college friends and one of their moms, the Triple J is named for its founders, all of whose first names' begin with the letter “J.” And the homey feel shows in the restaurant with a cozy atmosphere and dishes named for friends, such as a side of Miz Jen's Garlic Button Mushrooms.
 Along with a wide selection of beef comes poultry, seafood, and vegetarian options.
 Try the Honey Pecan Salmon Salad or a Dainty Emma Marie, a 7 oz piece of filet mignon.
-And don't forget (if you are over 21!) to try some of the beer.
+And don't forget to try some of the beer.
 From pale, to stout, to wheat, this pub serves up a mean brew.
 The Triple J also provides catering services and kegs.

 Locally owned, Orlando's is consistently popular with the community and has opened a second location of South Indiana, just inside the Loop.
 They've been serving there great Italian family recipes since 1965.
 Open 7 days a week.